Albaik: History

-In September 1974, a Saudi entrepreneur Shakour Abu Ghazalah, renovated an old warehouse he was renting into Saudi Arabia's first pressure fried chicken restaurant and later opened it.
+In September 1974, a Palestinian-Saudi entrepreneur Shakour Abu Ghazalah, renovated an old warehouse he was renting into Saudi Arabia's first pressure fried chicken restaurant and later opened it.
 The restaurant was located on Old Airport Road in Jeddah.
 Albaik was registered as a trademark in Saudi Arabia in 1986.

 The first Albaik restaurant was opened in Mecca in 1990.
 Albaik then began expansion by building three seasonal locations in Mina in 1998 and served pilgrims during Hajj.
 The company expanded to Medina in 2001.
 They introduced a limited menu food court concept named Albaik Express in 2002 in Diyafa Mall in Mecca.
 They opened the world's largest quick-service restaurant kitchen in Mina as a seasonal restaurant to serve pilgrims during Hajj in 2006.
 The same year, they opened a location in Yanbu City.
 In 2013, they opened their first express restaurant at a Sasco Petrol station on the highway road from Medina to Jeddah.

 Their first restaurant out of Hejaz was in Buraydah, Qaseem in 2015, expanding their customer's range.
 They opened their first branches in Jizan and Riyadh in the year 2016 and 2018 respectively.
 In 2019, they opened three branches in Dammam, Eastern Province, with the main one located in King Fahd International Airport and the other two in the Abdullah Fuad and Al Manar districts.
 On June 16, 2021, Albaik opened its first branch in The Dubai Mall, bringing its range of dishes to the United Arab Emirates for the first time.
 They have since opened three more branches in the UAE, with another currently under construction.
+They also opened a branch in Kuwait, in the Avenues Mall on January 24, 2025.

 A 30000 m2 food processing company was inaugurated for Aquat Food Industries - a sister company of Albaik and the main producer and supplier of its menu in 2000, effectively boosting their sales.